erjui/GPU-Job-Scheduler/README.md

 # 🚀 GPU Job Scheduler

 A utility to automatically run commands depending on the GPU resources available.
-Enslave your GPU work till the evitable death! 🖥️⚡
+Enslave your GPU work till the inevitable death! 🖥️⚡

 ## ✨ Features
 - Automatically schedules and runs jobs based on GPU availability.
 No more manual juggling!